peredaniel/iOS-tech-challenge/Pods/DataSourceController/README.md

 To use CocoaPods, first make sure you have installed it and updated it to the latest version by following their instructions on [cocoapods.org](https://cocoapods.org).
 Then, you should complete the following steps

-1. Add DataSourceController to your `Podfile`:
+1. Add MathExpression to your `Podfile`:

 ```ruby
 pod 'DataSourceController', '~>1.0.0'